LuisUrresti/TerraformLive/README.md

 Firts of all, you should use the commands init, plan and apply inside of the Network directory, you will deploy all networks requirements (virtual networks, virtual subnetworks and network security groups).
 When the network requirements have been deployed you have to use the commands inst, plan and apply inside of the VirtualMachine directory to finish the deployment.

-1. Go to Network directory and deploy the nets
+Go to Network directory and deploy the nets

-    >cd Network
+    -cd Network
-    >terraform init
+    -terraform init
-    >terraform plan
+    -terraform plan
-    >terrafom apply
+    -terrafom apply

-2. Go to VirtualMachine directory and deploy de vm
+Go to VirtualMachine directory and deploy de vm

     >cd ..
     >cd VirtualMachine